ThisWeekGhana.com becomes the D-O-T

 You wouldn’t know there is such a word as gratitude when you read some of the reactions President Bush’s visit to Africa is engendering.
 Sure, there have been some good ones, but I will like to dwell on the most outrageous I have read so far.

-Before that, it will help to put the visit in perspective.
+Before that, it will help to put a perspective on the visit.

-There is no comparison to this kindness in the history of Africa.
-President Bush deserves to make the trip even if the purpose was to bask in the appreciation of those on whom he has showered so much largesse.
+The largesse Bush brought to Africa was huge.
+On the size of this gift alone, President Bush deserves the right to make the trip, even if the purpose was only to bask in the appreciation from those on whom he has showered so much largesse.

 The most recent visit by a US president to Africa was by President Clinton.
 He was lauded on the continent like a rock star.
-The problem to this day has been no one can point with any accuracy or certainty what he did in his administration to advance the interest of Africa.
+The problem to this day has been, he brought nothing.
+And there is no record to date of any policy from his administration that could have advanced the interest of Africa.

-A reminder of the above comes in some outrageous statements, made to the BBC, about Bush’s visit.
+A reminder of some outrageous statements, made to the BBC, about Bush’s visit is an example.

 “Most Ghanaians think our country is too submissive towards America.
 Ghana always supports whatever the United States does and we never criticise them,” said a Mckyntosh Aidoo of Accra, armed with the poetic license of not knowing how to spell his borrowed first name.